 Emily (not her real name) came to my office for a nutrition consultation.
 She had recently found out that she had Polycystic Ovary Syndrome (PCOS) because she and her husband were trying to get pregnant for the past year unsuccessfully.

-She didn’t want to take medications, and her doctor told her that if she reduced 5-10% of her body weight it would restore ovulation, it would increase her chances of getting pregnant.
+She didn’t want to take medications, and her doctor told her that if she reduced 5-10% of her body weight it would restore ovulation, and would increase her chances of getting pregnant.
 Her only goal in seeing me was to get pregnant.

 Before we began, I asked Emily what she knew about PCOS.
 I remember her saying “I googled PCOS and spoke with my doctor about it and it just says I will have trouble getting pregnant, which I am.”